32 Best Combat Knives & Military Fighting Knives (2023 Edition)

 Sheath Material: N/A

 My Review: As mentioned in the description of the Karambit earlier in this guide, this small curved knife resembles the claw of a tiger, which is where the Karambit draws the inspiration for its design.
-I attached a cool video review if you need a break from reading.

 This particular Karambit is a tad on the expensive side, coming in at $129, but the quality makes up for the initial cost.